LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/compiling-typescript.rst

 To work with TypeScript in our Node environment, we'll need to install the TypeScript module.
 We talked before about running JavaScript in Node.
 Unlike JavaScript, TypeScript cannot be run directly in Node.
 Typescript files must first be transformed, or compiled, into JavaScript.

-In this section, you will install the compiler and the practice compiling and running a small TypeScript program from the terminal.
+In this section, you will install the compiler and then practice compiling and running a small TypeScript program from the terminal.

 To install Typescript, in your terminal, type